 I have been assembling the snap-fit kit of several track sets, this time the Somua S35 was the easiest kit to assemble.
 Since each track is small, precision is required even more, and even so, it can fit tightly and move smoothly.

 It was designated as 102 pieces per side.
 When I rolled it, it was not enough.
 I will need about 5 more.
-I have enough tracks, so I think I can wrap it without any problem.
+I have enough tracks, so I think I can wrap them without any problem.
 There is no side armor to hide, so it would be a tragedy if it wasn’t enough.
 Like the Sherman I made before, it has to be replicated with molding.

 I ended up with 106 tracks on each side and 5 tracks left.
 First of all, I am glad that I could wind the tracks properly.
 This quality snap-fit track is welcome to apply to all of Tamiya’s AFV kits.
 It is also fun to make.